-The 210-095-00 Indicator is equipped with an Analog drive circuit that can be connected to a remote analog meter.
-Use a 22 gauge, twisted pair, shielded cable to connect the remote Analog Meter to the Indicator.
-Disassemble the Indicator mating connector and carefully solder the positive wire, from the analog meter, to pin G and the common wire to pin F. Connect the cable shield wire to airframe ground as close to the Analog Meter as possible, at the Analog Meter end of the cable ONLY.
+The 210-095-00 and 210-095-02 Indicators are equipped with an Analog drive circuit that can be connected to a user supplied remote analog meter.
+Use a 22 gauge, twisted pair, shielded cable to connect the remote analog meter to the Indicator.
+Disassemble the Indicator mating connector and carefully solder the positive wire, from the analog meter, to pin G and the common wire to pin F (or crimp pins on and insert, depending on configuration).
+Connect the cable shield wire to airframe ground as close to the analog meter as possible, at the analog meter end of the cable ONLY.

-The 210-095-00 Indicator can be connected to Onboard Systems' Analog Slave Meter, P/N 210-180-00, through the "DATA" cable.
+The 210-095-00 and 210-095-02 Indicator can be connected to Onboard Systems' Analog Slave Meter, P/N 210-180-00, through the "DATA" cable.
 This meter gives solid weight indications without needle bounce.
 The Analog Slave Meter may be mounted in any convenient location in a standard 3" instrument hole.
-Attach connector, P/N 410-130-00, to data line per pin out (Figure 2-2) to connect the Analog Slave Meter to the Internal Harness "DATA" cable.
+Attach connector, P/N 410-130-00, to data line per pin out in Figure 2-2 to connect the Analog Slave Meter to the Internal Harness "DATA" line.
 If a data connector is present on the data line use cable, P/N 270-059-00, to connect to Analog Slave Meter.